thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/entity-type-filter.md

-# entity type filter {#originator-type-filter-node}
+# entity type filter

 Checks the incoming message’s originator entity type against the configured set of entity types.
-If the type is in the set, the message is routed via `True`; otherwise, via `False`.
+If the type is in the set, the message is routed via `True`; otherwise, via`False`.

 ## Preconditions